PoisotLab/ms_metaweb_transfer/suppmat/01_svd_overfit.md

 ![](./figures/supplementary/sensibility_recovery.png)

+The stochasticity in the proportion of recovered interactions is larger when a small number of interactions are withheld, which makes sense as the *number* of interactions is far smaller (compared to the overall network size).

 It is interesting to note that the threshold "adapts" to the amount of missing information - the dashed line corresponds to the threshold we used in the manuscript.